Hungary, China sign loan deal for Budapest-Belgrade Chinese rail project

 The 150-km (93-mile) Hungarian stretch of the railway will be built by CRE Consortium which includes holding company Opus Global, controlled by Lorinc Meszaros, an associate of Prime Minister Viktor Orban.

-The other half of the winning consortium is owned by China Tiejiuju Engineering & Construction Kft. and China Railway Electrification Engineering Group Kft., representing the Chinese state railways company.

-According to a statement by Opus in 2019, the holding company could earn revenues worth about 295 billion forints from the project over the planned construction period.

 The project has suffered significant delays.
-China, Serbia and Hungary signed a memorandum of understanding on the 370-km (230 mile) rail route in December 2014 in Belgrade.
+China, Serbia and Hungary signed a memorandum on the rail route in 2014.
+Construction in Serbia started in 2018 after it borrowed $297.6 million from China.

+"We should take a look at how the construction is going further to the South, as there is no point to this project until the entire railway is constructed as far as the port of Pireus," said a Hungarian expert in Chinese relations who wished to remain unidentified.

+"China has a political motivation" in pursuing the project, even if financially this is not a major business project for China, he said.

 ((krisztina.than@thomsonreuters.com;))